MokretsovD/ESP-Home-Configurations/packages/device-configs/examples/README.md

 ## Available Examples

-- **`example-electric-meter-usage.yaml`** - Complete example showing how to use the electricity meter package with different settings and configurations
+- **`example-electric-meter-usage.yaml`** - Complete example showing how to use the electricity meter device config package with different settings and configurations

 ## How to Use Examples